Europe manufacturing improves, Americas and Asia slow

 Markit's manufacturing PMI for the euro zone rose to 52.8 in November from 52.3 in the prior month.

-With firms cutting prices for a third month, there was little to conflict with the findings in a Reuters poll last week that suggested the ECB would expand and extend its quantitative easing programme when policymakers meet on Thursday.
+With firms cutting prices for a third month, there was little to conflict with the findings in a Reuters poll last week that suggested the ECB would expand and extend its quantitative easing program when policymakers meet on Thursday.
+[ECB/INT]

 "The deal has been sealed for the ECB, markets have moved after the very strong hints and one data point wouldn't change its mind at this stage," said Jennifer McKeown at Capital Economics.
 "These particular data anyway aren't all that encouraging.
 There is just no real inflationary pressure."